 5. Spoked wheels (we're referring to metal spokes here, not the plastic mag wheels)

-6. Weight (lightest does not equal the best, at these prices it indicates low quality)
+6. Weight (lightest does not equal the best, it means that essential safety features are missing)

 7. Weight capacity (beware of bikes with ~60 lb weight limits, they're toy industry knock-offs)

 8. Brand reputation (brands that profit from using the word "bike" while providing consumers with a toy- deceptive marketing should not be rewarded with your money)